Challenge Through Adventure

 Ski culture, apparently, is a tough habit to break.
 Smith soon returned to Steamboat Springs and opened a computer store.
 He laughs about the idea now, “Skiers and computers?
 Please!” he says.
 The store went out of business, but luckily America’s dependence on foreign oil was a hot issue and Unical’s Oil Shale operation needed Smith in Parachute, Colorado, to work as a process control programmer.
 There he learned important skills that combined with his computer knowledge to prepare him for his next job as the Director of Information Technology for a small company known then as ACZ, Inc. In his work he supported mine engineering and laboratory services back in his favorite haunt, Steamboat Springs.

 Although things were going well, Smith said he felt restless, so Hewlett-Packard successfully attracted him to Silicon Valley in 1987.
 The systems engineer position at HP was a natural fit for a computer chemist and California was a great place to be as the Apples, IBMs and Microsofts emerged.
-However, the earthquake of 1989 shook Smith out of his West Coast lifestyle and sent him to Cincinnati, Ohio, with HP.
+However, the earthquake of 1989 shook Smith out of his West Coast lifestyle which motivated a move to Cincinnati, Ohio, with HP.
 Another HP transfer in 1993 landed Smith in Indianapolis where he managed large computer projects for companies such as Dow Chemical, General Motors and Ford.
 The heavy travel schedule took its toll, though, so Smith spent a year with Best Lock in 1995, allowing him to rebuild a corporate network and computing infrastructure to position him for the Purdue School of Engineering and Technology, IUPUI, as the director of the Computer Network Center in 1996.
 The opportunity capped 20 years of IT adventure and brought Smith home to represent information technology at the campus that brings together the two institutions in which he grew up.